OrPolyzos/design-patterns-plugin/README.md

   * Singleton
 * Structural

+## How to use
+Assuming you have already installed the plugin, you can use it just by right-clicking inside a .java file while your mouse is inside a code block that defines a class.
+This will bring up the editor menu and the first option will be Design Patterns, where you can choose which one should be implemented.

 ## Getting started
 In order to avoid some common importing errors (when it comes to intellij plugin development), please follow the steps listed below.<br/>
 * Open the project using IntelliJ IDEA